We often hear the question asked ‘when is the best time to sell my home?’

-Going by a 13-week average from offer-acceptance to completion, generally speaking, you’re best to market your property in the Spring with the better weather providing a good opportunity to showcase your home with a blooming garden and blue skies.
+In general, the buying/selling process averages at 13-weeks from offer to acceptance to completion.
+You’re best to market your property in the spring with the better weather providing a good opportunity to showcase your home with a blooming garden and blue skies.
 Equally, families with children will usually want to move into a new property before the children return to school in the Autumn.

 For smaller properties and buyers without children, the above rule still applies but the range is slightly larger.
 A lot of buyers will go into a New Year with a ‘fresh start’ mentality and plans to start looking earlier and move in over the summer, or after the summer to be in before Christmas.

-Of course, since the Brexit result of the EU Referendum, uncertainty in the market has also caused many homeowners to become cautious with buying and selling until a more structured outlook of the UK markets has become clear.
+The 2019 property market is dominated by discussion surrounding Brexit and the uncertainty that comes with it.
+The unpredictable market has also caused many homeowners to become cautious with buying and selling until a more structured outlook of the UK markets has become clear.